opensearch-project/oui/wiki/testing.md

 A component file can be mocked for snapshot simplification or to mitigate nondeterministic rendering in test environments.
 See [`src/components/icon`](../src/components/icon) for a example.

-_Although mock component files are currently only used as part of consuming project test environments, the concept will soon be applied to EUI's own testing environment._
+_Although mock component files are currently only used as part of consuming project test environments, the concept will soon be applied to OUI's own testing environment._

 ### Using the mock namespace